It is 2019. If you are plugged into the online dynasty fantasy football community at all, you probably know that:

 Today, I’ll be using the simplest of those tools, logistic regression (like the usual linear regression, but for predicting 0-1 variables), to use each of those four categories to predict receiver breakouts.
 Later, I plan to move on with some lesser-known models in order to build on and enhance this analysis.

 My methodology has been pretty simple: Over time, I’ve accumulated data from Pro Football Reference and collegiate production king Peter Howard to put prospect profile data and NFL production into a single data set.
 Then, I simply tried many, many different combinations to find what seemed like the best set of variables for predicting whether or not a player breaks out in the NFL (I will have different outcome predictions in the future).
-Machine learning would’ve been quite helpful with this process, but uh, that’s beyond me right now.

 Some notes before I get started: